josueadimado/uplift-your-morning/SUBSCRIPTION_SETUP.md

 - Active/inactive status tracking
 - Admin interface for managing subscribers

-### Automated Email Sending
+### Automated Notification Sending
-- Daily command to send today's devotion to all active email subscribers
+- **Automated daily sending** - Set up once, runs automatically forever
+- Sends to both **email** and **WhatsApp** subscribers based on their preference
 - Only sends to subscribers who opted in for daily devotions
-- Includes full devotion content in email
+- Email subscribers receive full devotion content
+- WhatsApp subscribers receive concise SMS with link
-- Link to read devotion online
+- Includes link to read full devotion online

-## Setting Up Automated Daily Emails
+## Setting Up Automated Daily Notifications

+**IMPORTANT**: You only need to set this up **ONCE**.
+After setup, the system runs **automatically every day** - you don't need to do anything manually!

 ### Step 1: Configure Email Settings